-Ben Affleck just started playing Batman less than two years ago, but it seems he’s just about ready to retire as the character.
+Ben Affleck just started playing Batman two years ago, but it seems he’s just about ready to retire as the character.
 Over the past few months, the evidence that Affleck won’t be Batman for much longer has piled up.
-Now, it’s quite possible that Justice League will be his final time depicting the Caped Crusader.
+Now, it’s been all but confirmed that Justice League will have been his final time depicting the Caped Crusader.

 So what has been the evidence that Affleck is ready to stop playing Batman?
 Here’s what you need to know.

 1. He was reportedly very unhappy with Batman v.
 Superman